CCIG-Champalimaud/adell-mri/README.md

 |-class: class_for_entry_1
 ```

-Then, using some minor JSON manipulation and [`MONAI`](https://monai.io/) we am able to easily construct data ingestion pipelines for training.
+Then, using some minor JSON manipulation and [`MONAI`](https://monai.io/) we are able to easily construct data ingestion pipelines for training.

 ## Implemented methods for segmentation